 This free Maya tutorial video by Shane Whittington will teach you all the basics of Maya 2016, starting with the tools and user interface.
 Over two hours you'll learn how to create and texture polygon models, how to light your scene and finally create a rendered image of your work.

 If you sign up to Digital Tutors with a demo account you can watch select lessons and courses for free, including this beginner's guide to Maya.
 The helpful video tutorial explains the essential workflows, terms and techniques to help you get started with Maya.

 This short video tutorial will show you exactly how to design a character with Autodesk Maya, starting with the basic 2D sketching using NURBS creation tools.

 If you're new to modelling in Maya, this 20-minute tutorial is just what you need to help you master the basics.
 Here you will use basic modelling and subdivision techniques to create a small cartoon house.

-We love a bit of sci-fi here at Creative Bloq, so we just had to include a few spacey treats.
+We love a bit of sci-fi here at Creative Bloq, so we just had to include a couple of spacey treats.
 Here, you'll learn how to create a space ship from scratch.
 The tutorial was created a few versions ago, so don't be surprised if there's any change in tools.

 In this easy-to-follow tutorial, Jack Hulse explains how to make a simple planet that is not rendering intensive.